drduh/YubiKey-Guide/README.md

     debug1: Authentication succeeded (publickey).
     [...]

-# Notes
+# Troubleshooting

-- Don't write to drduh@users.noreply.github.com, open an issue on GitHub instead.
-- Programming YubiKey for GPG keys still lets you use its two slots - OTP and static password modes, for example.
+- If you don't understand some option, read `man gpg`.

-- If you encounter problems, simply try unplugging and re-inserting your YubiKey, and restarting the `gpg-agent` process.
+- If you encounter problems connecting to YubiKey with GPG, simply try unplugging and re-inserting your YubiKey, and restarting the `gpg-agent` process.

-- ECC may be preferred to RSA 4096, but the 1.4.x branch of GnuPG does not support it.
-- Try installing and using the newer, more feature-rich [GnuPG 2.x](https://superuser.com/questions/655246/are-gnupg-1-and-gnupg-2-compatible-with-each-other) with `sudo apt-get install gnupg2`
+- If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.

+- If you receive the error, `Yubikey core error: no yubikey present` - you likely need to install newer versions of yubikey-personalize as outlined in [Install required software](#install-required-software).

+- If you receive the error, `Yubikey core error: write error` - YubiKey is likely locked.
+Install and run yubikey-personalization-gui to unlock it.

+- If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes.

+- If you totally screw up, you can [reset the card](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html).

 # References